flababah/unboks/README.md

 probably be optimized.
 - **JSR/RET Handling** - The IR-builder does not support old bytecode containing the `JSR` and `RET` opcodes.
 These are no longer allowed in newer bytecode versions, but it seems doable to convert them to the intermediate representation.
-Coincidentally, this would also make it possible to convert old bytecode to new (using the code generator). `JSR` jumps to a sub-routine.
+Incidentally, this would also make it possible to convert old bytecode to new (using the code generator). `JSR` jumps to a sub-routine.
 Essentially a `GOTO`, except that a return-address type is pushed to the top of the stack when entering the routine. `RET` allows returning to the call-site using the return-address.
 We could make it work by treating the return-address as a special int-value, and "replacing" the `JSR` with a `GOTO` and pushing a constant value, representing